DougWelchons/driving_simulator/README.md

 This is an activity to practice refactoring and emphasize the principles of Abstraction and Encapsulation.

+## Setup

+Clone down the repository.

+If you haven't already, install Minitest: `gem install minitest`

+Run the code with `ruby driving_simulator.rb`

+Run the test with `ruby test/car_test.rb`

 ### Additions

 Consider what it would take to add the following functionality: